 Running Clothes By Temperature

-A few things we have to cover before going in to specific gear for different days.
+A few things we have to cover before going into specific gear for different days.

-It’s CRUCIAL to remember that how you feel at the start of a run (i.e. shivering) is not how you’ll feel after awhile, especially when the sun is up and temperatures are rising.
+It’s CRUCIAL to remember that how you feel at the start of a run (i.e., shivering) is not how you’ll feel after a while, especially when the sun is up and temperatures are rising.

 The general rule of thumb is you will feel 20 degrees warmer than the air temperature as you start running.